SonnyLarsson/4-in-a-row-react/README.md

 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run ionicCli-runonce`

+Installs the ionic cli globally if you want it.

+For Android (and iOS) development.

+Only needed to be run once, or if you've previously removed the ionic cli from your environment.

+### `npm run ionicAndroid-runonce`

+Sets the project up for Android development.

+Only needs to be run if Android files are missing.

+If you run into trouble getting the project to run in Android Studio, try removing the android folder in this project and running this command again.

+EXPERIMENTAL: I haven't tested this much past the initial run.

+### `npm run android-studio`

+Opens the project in Android Studio.

 ## I Started This Project With Create React App